How To Get An Autistic Child To Sleep – Advices for Parents

 Bath or Shower

 Baths and showers can be soothing for some children.
-Raising then lowering the core body temperature can help to induce drowsiness.
+Plus, quickly raising and then lowering the core body temperature can help induce drowsiness13.

-Some children with autism do not enjoy bathing and this could be upsetting enough to delay sleep.
-For these kids, bathing or showering earlier in the day may be preferable.
+That said, some children with autism and sensory issues do not enjoy bathing and this could be upsetting enough to delay sleep.12 For these kids, bathing or showering earlier in the day may be preferable.

 Pressure Touch